javarrisb/MovieBuster/README.md

   To install this app:
   - Clone this repository
-  - run 'npm install' for all the necessary packages and dependencies
+  - run 'npm install' for all the necessary packages and dependencies in the root project folder, server folder and client folder

   # Usage